bluestrike2/nsdcf.org/content/programs/scholarships/norwin-chamber-of-commerce.md

 ---
-title: "Norwin Chamber of Commerce Scholarship"
+title: Norwin Chamber of Commerce Scholarship
-date: 2017-12-15T12:30:22-05:00
+date: 2017-12-15 17:30:22 +0000
-draft: false
+draft: true

 ---

-A $2,500 scholarship is awarded each year to a child or grandchild of a Norwin Chamber member or an employee of a Norwin Chamber member.
-The scholarship is awarded to a high school senior and there is no stipulation on the school district they attend.
+This scholarship is awarded each annually to a Norwin High School senior who exhibits traits of service, leadership, respect, integrity and compassion.
+Interested students should contact their guidance counselor and/or the Norwin Chamber of Commerce for additional details concerning this scholarship.